litmuschaos/v1-litmus-docs/docs/node-restart.md

 ### Prepare ChaosEngine

-- Provide the application info in `spec.appinfo`
+- Provide the application info in `spec.appinfo` or populate the `TARGET_NODE` and `TARGET_NODE_IP` in the `experiments.spec.components.env` section.
+Note that the environment values take precedence over the `spec.appinfo` fields.
 - Provide the auxiliary applications info (ns & labels) in `spec.auxiliaryAppInfo`
-- Override the experiment tunables if desired in `experiments.spec.components.env`
+- Override the extra experiment tunables if desired in `experiments.spec.components.env`
 - To understand the values to provided in a ChaosEngine specification, refer [ChaosEngine Concepts](chaosengine-concepts.md)

 #### Supported Experiment Tunables